Deploying a java-tron Node¶

 Master-Slave Mode for Block Production FullNodes¶

 To enhance the reliability of block production FullNodes, you can deploy multiple block production FullNodes for the same account, forming a master-slave mode.
-When an account with block production rights deploys two or more nodes, it's necessary to configure node.backup in each node's configuration file.
-The description of node.backup configuration items is as follows:
+When an account with block production rights deploys two or more nodes (Recommended number: 2), it's necessary to configure node.backup in each node's configuration file.
+The descriptions of the node.backup configuration items are as follows:

 node.backup {